Canon 1D X Mark II vs Sony RX100 V

 |Sony RX100 VII||-||stereo||mono||Y||-||micro||2.0||Y||Y||Y||Sony RX100 VII|

 It is notable that the 1DX Mark II has a hotshoe, while the RX100 V does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the RX100 V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the RX100 V are recent models that are part of the current product line-up.
-The 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+The RX100 V is a recent model that features in the current product line-up of Sony.
+In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon 1D X Mark II or the Sony RX100 V – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.